-ACEND® has begun to identify Noteworthy Nutrition and Dietetics Education Practices among ACEND®-accredited programs and would like to highlight one or more program(s) per quarter for their noteworthy practices on the ACEND® website and in the ACEND® UPdate Newsletter.
-ACEND® will post due dates for practice submissions via email blasts and newsletter articles.
+ACEND® has begun to identify Noteworthy Nutrition and Dietetics Education Practices among ACEND®-accredited programs and would like to highlight one or more program(s) per quarter for their noteworthy practices on the ACEND® website.
+The remaining 2019 due date for noteworthy practice submissions is Friday, October 18.

 Noteworthy practices in the following topic areas are requested.